Where to Stay in Cinque Terre: A Guide for First Timers

 Within this stretch of coastline, you’ll find spectacular views around every corner, some of Italy’s best coastal hiking trails, fresh seafood on every menu, and surprisingly good local wines.

 But which town should you choose?!
-That, my friends, is the question we’re here to help you answer.
+That, my friend, is the question we’re here to help you answer!

 Of course, a lot of this is subjective and based on our own personal experience exploring each of the villages.
 You could probably convince us that any of the villages would make a good home base (except Corniglia).
 However, some of them are definitely better for specific reasons – for example, if you want to be close to hiking, or you want a place that’s lively after dark.

-In the end, we hope this guide gives you the information you need to decide where to stay in Cinque Terre given your specific needs, budget, and travel style.
+In the end, we hope this guide gives you the information you need to decide on the best place stay in Cinque Terre given your specific needs, budget, and travel style.

 Sound good to you?
 Off we go!